thornoar/smoothmanifold/documentation/main.typ

 ``` <config-system> #vs
 A structure containing system configuration variables.
 Their meanings are as follows:
 - `version` --- the version of `smoothmanifold`, currently `6.3.1`;
-- `dummynumber` --- the number that "the program knows what to do with".
-It is often given as a default value in many functions, when the true default value requires additional computations that are better done in the body of the function;
+- `dummynumber` <dummynumber> --- the number that "the program knows what to do with".
+It is often given as a default value in many functions, when the true default value requires additional computations that are better done in the body of the function.
+A shorthand `dn` is defined for it, for convenience;
 - `dummypair` and `dummystring` --- versions of `dummynumber` with different types.
-Module `smoothmanifold` features four helpher functions to check if a value is "dummy": #vs
+Module `smoothmanifold` features four helper functions to check if a value is "dummy": #vs
   #bl[
     #show: columns.with(4, gutter: 0pt)
     ```